PinkGenji/Julia-lesson-from-Bill/README.md

 # Bill-s-Julia
-Dr. Bill McLean's 10 Julia programming lessons from UNSW The order of study/review should be:
+Dr. Bill McLean's 10 Julia programming lessons from UNSW.
+The order of study/review should be:
 1) Arithmetic
 2) Names